IPO Definition: Meaning in Trading and Investing

 What Does IPO Mean in Simple Terms?

-It means a company is selling shares to the public for the first time and its stock starts trading on an exchange.
+It means a private company starts selling shares to the public for the first time.
+After that, anyone can buy and sell the stock on an exchange.

 How Do Beginners Use IPO ?